If this is okay with you, please close this message.

 If you've been on the drug for a year and are getting on well with it, your GP can monitor your physical health instead of your mental health team.
 Your doctor should review your treatment at least once a year to check whether it's still working well for you – but you can ask them for a review whenever you want one.
-You can see the screening guide they may use here.

 If you have any of the following conditions, your doctor should use particular caution when prescribing you an antipsychotic.
 They may also need to monitor you even more regularly to check its effects: